- Common Bus Accident Causes

 Public bus accidents

-Statistics from 2016 show that Chicago’s daily public bus ridership is over 800,000.
-With thousands of buses serving millions of people in Illinois, a traffic accident can result in severe injuries.
+With thousands of buses serving millions of people, a traffic accident can result in severe injuries.

 Passengers should seek legal counsel that can help them recover medical bills and property damage from the public transit agency or other liable parties.